 One end of the brow pencil – the sponge tip – took longer to uncap than what I was used to.

-Specifically, you need to twist the cap 2 full rounds to loosen it.
+Specifically, you need to twist the cap two full rounds to loosen it.
 For info, the other end holding the pencil can be pulled out without such twisting action.

-As such, it’s a “tikam” game for me to get the pencil tip on the first attempt.
-But it didn’t really affect my usage except for spending an extra millisecond or two.Â
+As such, it’s a “tikam” (guessing) game each time I try to get the pencil tip on the first try.
+That said, it didn’t really affect my usage except for spending an extra millisecond or two.Â

 Do you enjoy such honest reviews?
 If you like to get notified of my new posts, just click the button below to subscribe.
 You’ll also get free and exclusive stuff as a subscriber.
 See you soon!